DiegoGorgazzi/markdown-previewer/README.md

 This is a challenge project from freeCodeCamp (FCC) which consists in building an App from scratch.
-The App is a Build a Markdown Previewer.
+The App is a Markdown Previewer.

 Here's my working version (including the testing suite from FCC): https://markdown-previewer-diego.firebaseapp.com/